 Tip #1 – Make it fun.
 Show you care.

-Now let’s be honest.
+Let’s be honest.
 While it’s vital for new employee checklists to have to include onboarding sessions, they’re boring!
 We’ve all had to sit through training.
 We’ve all had to fight off the pull of sleep or daydreaming that inevitably happens while someone is talking to us about the ins and outs of our new job.
 But this is a necessary part of the process.
 This is need to know information, and for at least some time of the day, your new employees are going to have to listen to someone present.
-But it doesn’t mean that you can’t spice your new hires day up with a special lunch, fun bonding activities, or even a scavenger hunt!
+But it doesn’t mean that you can’t dress up your new hires’ first day with a special lunch, fun bonding activities, or even a scavenger hunt!
 Make sure to use this time to make a great impression, and let your new hires know that your company is the one to work for.

 Tip #2 – Show them around.

-Tip #3 – Guide new hires through company hardware/software.
+Tip #3 – Guide new hires through hardware/software.

 Don’t assume that just because you know and fully understand your companies technology, new hires will also know it or even pick it up quickly.
 It’s easy to forget that there’s a knowledge gap between everything you know about your work place and the little to nothing that new employees know.
 And it’s your responsibility to close that gap.
 How you do is up to you.
 But how you do it will also impact that first impression.
 Do you have hardware or software that is integral to your operations?
 We suggest that you hold introductory classes to demonstrate how to use certain programs, and guide them through your software/hardware.
 Don’t leave your new employees to flounder.
 Do this, and help build up your new hires’ competency and confidence.
 Do this, and help to avoid any future mistakes he or she might make.